 Erasmus Plus scholarships are awarded on the basis of excellence to eligible candidates.

-The number of the scholarships available for the 7th edition is twenty (20).
+The planned number of scholarships available for the 13th edition is twenty (20).

 Students with a double nationality (of a Partner and of a Programme Country) must specify the nationality under which they submit their scholarship application.

 "12-month rule": Candidates from Partner countries who have been residents in one of the Programme countries, or have carried out in any of these countries their main activity (studies, training or work) for more than a total of 12 months during the previous 5 years calculated backwards from the deadline of the application to DocNomads will be provided with Programme Countries category scholarships based on EACEA rules.